Foreign Language Studies

 For example: If you are enrolled in Spanish Track I, you will take Elementary Spanish I for the first 4 ½ weeks, followed by Elementary Spanish II for the next 4 ½ weeks, then Intermediate I for the next 3 weeks, and finally Intermediate II for the last 3 weeks.

 USAC offers courses in Spanish language at eight program sites in three countries (Chile, Costa Rica, Spain).
 Given the number and variety of Spanish language courses offered, USAC employs a Spanish Language Coordinator who oversees the design and implementation of the Spanish language curriculum.
-Click here to learn more about the development and evaluation of the USAC Spanish language curriculum.

 See our Foreign Language Options for more information on all language options available on USAC Specialty programs.